Looking for fun and exciting activities to add to your Hoi An itinerary? We’ve got you covered!

 For an extra treat, you can add on a traditional Vietnamese meal when you book.
 We highly recommend it – the food was so delicious!

 Prices vary depending on your choice of transport, but if your budget allows, opt for the open-air Army Jeep.
-It’s an adventure in itself and makes the whole experience feel even more special!
+We did, and it made the whole experience feel even more special!

 9. Get off the beaten path on a jungle ATV adventure